-I was unable to find out anything about The Raven Man’s origins; I was, however, able to find two different versions of the game: One you can play alone, and one that requires three people.
+I was unable to find out anything about the ritual game called The Raven Man’s origins; I was, however, able to find two different versions of the game: One you can play alone, and one that requires three people.
 The three-person version is a liiiiiiiittle sexist — the rules stipulate that one of the players must be a “virgin girl” intended to function as a symbolic sacrifice, while the “incanter” must be male — so if that gives you pause (it did me), then you may want to stick with the one-person version.
 In either event, though, I’ve provided the instructions for both; each required a good deal of cleaning up, but I believe the instructions I’ve put together here to be the clearest and most precise versions out there.
 Once the Raven Man has been summoned, you may ask anything of him: Questions for information, tasks for him to complete; and so on.
 Be careful not to ask too much of him, though; he does not take kindly to being used.

 Ravens, of course, have long been believed to be ill omens.
 Carrion birds are not often looked upon kindly; as such, it’s perhaps unsurprising that many cultures associate ravens with death and lost souls.
 They’re also, however, sometimes considered very wise, indeed — which, when combined with their less-than-savory reputation, may account for the Raven Man’s dangerous nature.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]

 - A quiet, dark room.
 It is recommended that this ritual be performed in a non-urban setting, as any light pollution may cause unintended and unfortunate results.

 - Five candles.